Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Background and New Approach

-Although 1nfa's are known to be equivalent in computational power to 1dfa's, their state complexities are ``exponentially'' apart.
-This exponential state complexity gap instantly leads to $\oned\neq \onen$ \cite{SS78} since $\oned$ and $\onen$ allow only polynomial state complexities for each of their members.
-After an early study of \cite{BL77,SS78}, Kapoutsis \cite{Kap09,Kap12} revitalized a study of nonuniform state complexity by expanding the scope of underlying machines to probabilistic and alternating finite automata.
-Nonuniform polynomial state complexity has lately become a subject of intensive studies in close connection to logarithmic-space computation.
-Kapoutsis \cite{Kap14} and Kapoutsis and Pighizzini \cite{KP15} exhibited a close relationship between the two-way complexity classes $\twod$ and $\twon$ and the logarithmic space-bounded complexity classes $\dl$ and $\nl$ equipped with polynomial-size advice.
-Geffert \cite{Gef12} focused on the behaviors of families of alternating finite automata.
-Yamakami further expanded those subjects and covered the topics of quantum finite automata \cite{Yam22a}, various restrictions of 1nfa's and 2nfa's \cite{Yam22b}, width-bounded 2nfa's \cite{Yam19a} in direct connection to the \emph{linear space hypothesis} (LSH) \cite{Yam23a}, and relativization of nonuniform polynomial sate complexity classes \cite{Yam19b}.
-As another natural extension of finite automata families, nonuniform families of pushdown automata were studied in \cite{Yam21}, where state complexity is replaced by stack-state complexity.
+After an early study of \cite{BL77,SS78}, Kapoutsis \cite{Kap09,Kap12} revitalized the study of nonuniform families of finite automata by expanding the scope of underlying machines to probabilistic and alternating finite automata.
+Geffert \cite{Gef12} further investigated the behaviors of nonuniform families of alternating finite automata.
+Yamakami expanded underlying machines to quantum finite automata \cite{Yam22a}, nondeterministic finite automata with fewer accepting computation paths \cite{Yam22b}, and width-bounded two-way nondeterministic finite automata (or 2nfa's) \cite{Yam19a} in direct connection to the \emph{linear space hypothesis} (LSH) \cite{Yam23a}.
+The ``relativization'' of nonuniform (polynomial) sate complexity classes was introduced in \cite{Yam19b}.
+As another natural extension of finite automata families, nonuniform families of pushdown automata were studied in \cite{Yam21a}, where polynomial state complexity is replaced by \emph{polynomial stack-state complexity} (see Section \ref{sec:various-type} for its definition).

-Unlike the two-way head models, it is possible to determine the computational complexity of the one-way models of various finite automata with \emph{no unproven hardness assumption}.
-As an interesting fact, it is known in \cite{Yam22b} that $\onen$ and its unambiguous variant $\oneu$ are different whereas their two-way head models $\twon$ and $\twou$ are equal when all instances are polynomially long.

-A further expansion of the scope of the aforementioned theory of nonuniform polynomial state complexity has been expected to promote our basic understandings of this intriguing theory.
-The importance of ``counting'' in theoretical computer science therefore makes us conduct an initial study in this work on the power of ``counting'' within the theory of nonuniform polynomial state complexity.